YDJ-FE/ts-react-vite_or_webpack/README.md

+There is an example [use-webpack](https://github.com/YDJ-FE/ts-react-vite_or_webpack/tree/use-webpack)

-This is a simple (admin) starter with typescript, react and vite/webpack.
+This is a simple (admin) starter with typescript, react and vite.

 Have a quick view: